 Consequently, the concept of using checklists and playbooks to gather information about a target business has become quite popular.

 While we believe practitioners should be wary of blindly following due diligence checklists since practitioners must first focus on their own companies’ strategies, goals, and values, there are basic due diligence questions for acquisitions that M&A practitioners can start with; these checklists and templates can help with initial due diligence and give less experienced acquirers a sense of standard due diligence questions when buying a business.

-Typical due diligence questions to ask in hopes of gathering information about a business can be broken down into the following categories:
+While there is a multitude of M&A due diligence questions (or a due diligence questionnaire) that could be asked, typical due diligence questions to ask an acquisition target in hopes of gathering information can be broken down into the following categories: